ledm/bgc-val-public/README.md

 ## Time Series (TS)

-This looks at a series of consequtive model files and produces various time series analysis.
+This looks at a series of consecutive model files and produces various time series analysis.
 The files needed to run this are hosted in the `timeseries` directory.
 The idea behind the time series tool is to try to understand the model data one time step at a time, then produce visualisations that clearly show the time development of the model.

 The main time series script is `timeseriesAnalysis.py` in the `timeseries` directory.
-The script checks to see whether the model and observatioal data are present.
+The script checks to see whether the model and observational data are present.
 Then it loads the observational data (if present) and then the model data.
-Both the model and observatioal data are loaded with the DataLoader tool in the `timeseriesTools.py` file in the `timeseries` directory.
+Both the model and observational data are loaded with the DataLoader tool in the `timeseriesTools.py` file in the `timeseries` directory.
-This process creates a python dictionairy where the processed data is indexed according to :
+This process creates a python dictionary where the processed data is indexed according to :
 `(region, layer, metric)`.
 The processed model data is stored as another dictionary.
-The second layer dictionairy uses the model's calendar year (converted into a float) as the index, and the value is the processed model data associated with that time and `(region, layer, metric)`.
+The second layer dictionary uses the model's calendar year (converted into a float) as the index, and the value is the processed model data associated with that time and `(region, layer, metric)`.
 This nested dictionary object is called modeldataD in the `timeseriesAnalysis.py`.
 Each modeldataD is stored in a shelve file.

-This double nested dictionary may seem confusing, but it safer than parrallel arrays used elsewhere.
+This double nested dictionary may seem confusing, but it safer than parallel arrays used elsewhere.
 For instance, an example of loading this file from shelve would be:
 `modeldataD['Global','Surface','Mean'][1955.5]`
 would produce the Global surface mean of the year 1955.

-The modeldataD are stored as shelves and are openned by several of the plotting tools, but can also be opened manually in the command line.
+The modeldataD are stored as shelves and are opened by several of the plotting tools, but can also be opened manually in the command line.

 The times series produces plots using the `timeseriesPlots.py` file in the `timeseries` directory..
-This file contains several python functions which use matplotlib to create visualisations of the time series and profile data.
+This file contains several python functions which use Matplotlib to create visualisations of the time series and profile data.
-The simple times series, the traffic lights plots, the multitimeseries, map plots, hovmoeller plots, and profile plots are all produced by functions in this file.
+The simple times series, the traffic lights plots, the multitimeseries, map plots, Hovmoller plots, and profile plots are all produced by functions in this file.

 The time series directory also includes the `timeseriesTools.py` script.
 This toolkit contains several functions used by the other files in the time series folder.